jordanblakey/node-xray-scraper/README.md

 # Node XRAY Scraper

 CLI for [x-ray](https://www.npmjs.com/package/x-ray).<br>
-Scrape clean JSON lists of links from webpages with a range of specificity.
+Scrape clean JSON lists of links from webpages with a range of specificity.<br>
 Saves output of results.json in the same directory.

 ## Example queries